pwideman/find-sha1-hulud-users/README.md

 - Repository URLs
 - Whether the user has enterprise membership
 - List of organization memberships and their type (member or outside collaborator)

+The directory will be created if it does not exist.

 ## Example Workflow